navatharaagi/AWS-Developer-Tools/README.md

 - CodeDeploy can be setup to access src files from AWS S3 Bucket,GitHub,BitBucket
 2. Bundle(.zip)our src files &push(upload) it to the repo we select (above) to use.

-- we are going to push our src files from CodeCommit to an S3 bucket, & deploy our files from there.
+- we have to push our src files from CodeCommit to an S3 bucket, & deploy our files from there.
 ##### Pushing Revision to an S3 Bucket:
 1. create an S3 Bucket for our revisions
 2. Bundle & upload the src files to S3 bucket